IgnAite-Showcase/IGN-SUM-2025/Projects/Use-Cases-TeamE.md

 ### Team E Final Use Case: Location-Based Restaurant Setup Recommendation System Using Demographics, Traffic Patterns, Popularity, and User Preferences
 - Short Name: RestaurantPlanner

 - Description: RestaurantPlanner is an AI-driven system that helps users identify the type of restaurant to establish, leveraging demographic data, traffic patterns, restaurant popularity, and user-defined preferences.
 The system provides actionable insights and ranking-based recommendations to guide decision-making.

-- Persona: Primary Users: Entrepreneurs, Restaurant Owners, Franchise Managers, and Real Estate Consultants.
+- Persona: Primary Users: Entrepreneurs, Restaurant Owners, Franchise Managers, etc.

 - Painpoint:
   1. Lack of data-driven decision-making tools for restaurant location selection.
   2. Difficulty in analyzing multiple factors like demographics, traffic flow, and existing restaurant competition.